KR-Labs/krl-data-connectors/README.md

 ## Quick Start

-The following examples illustrate initializing and using KRL Data Connectors for key data sources.
-All connectors are designed for direct integration into reproducible, scalable analytics pipelines.
+The following examples demonstrate initialization and usage of KRL Data Connectors for principal data sources.
+All connectors are architected for direct incorporation into reproducible, scalable analytics pipelines.

 ### County Business Patterns (CBP)